Return to Home Page

 A’ Ch’eir Ghorm ridge (North side):

-After nearly five hours of walking it was great to see the final stretch towards the summit of Foinaven.
-Although Foinaven is “just” a Corbett, the traverse ascent involves more ascent than climbing Ben Nevis from sea-level.
+After nearly five hours of walking it was great to see the final stretch leading to the summit of Foinaven.
+Although Foinaven is only Corbett hieght, the traverse of its ridge involves more ascent than climbing Ben Nevis from sea-level.

 Final stretch to Foinaven summit: